Isin: History

 Although politically and economically weak, Isin maintained its independence from Larsa for at least another forty years, ultimately succumbing to Larsa's ruler Rim-Sin I.

 After the First Dynasty of Babylon rose to power in the early 2nd millennium and captured Larsa, much significant construction occurred at Isin.
 This ended with a destruction dated to around the 27th year of the reign of Samsu-iluna, son of Hammurabi, based on tablets found there.

 Later, the Kassites who took over in Babylon after its sack in 1531 BC, resumed building at Isin.
+Activity was primarily at the Gula temple and it appears that in that period Isin was only a cult center.
 The final significant stage of activity occurred during the Second Dynasty of Isin at the end of the 2nd millennium, most notably by king Adad-apla-iddina.
+Isin remained occupied at least as late as the second decade of the reign of the Persian ruler Darius I (c 507 BC), then in the control of the region.

 Of the at least 256 ruler year names about 75% have been found.
 Most have the standard format, aside from Bur-Sin who numbered his years.
 These year names combined with new tablet joins show that there were two additional rulers, Sumu-abum and Ikūn-pī-Išta, slotting in between Erra-imittī and Enlil-bān.
 The reign of Sumu-abum lasted less than a year.